Kayak fishing is great fun – but we all still need to be careful when we’re out on the water.

 Do I need a PFD on a kayak while fishing?

 Not on a KAYAK.

-Recreational boating fatalities are often the result of the victim bringing along a PFD but not actually wearing it.
-Instead, choosing to stash it somewhere on board whatever craft is being used at the time.
+Recreational boating fatalities are often the result of the victim bringing along a PFD, but not actually wearing it.
+Instead, choosing to stash it under a kayak seat, or some other equally useless location.